zeeshananjumjunaidi/gaze-cursor-control/README.md

 ## Results

 I tested this program on Intel i7 (7700K) VM.
-From the results, it seems like FP16 too long time for loading, but for i7 (7700K) there is not much difference in inference as FPS are almost similar in both type of models.
+From the results, it seems like FP16 too long time for loading, but for i7 (7700K) there is not much difference in inference as FPS are almost similar in both type of the models.

 ### Edge Cases